mjackson/citrus/doc/syntax.markdown

 ## Precedence

-The following table contains a list of all Citrus operators and their precedence.
+The following table contains a list of all Citrus symbols and operators and their precedence.
 A higher precedence indicates tighter binding.

 Operator                  | Name                      | Precedence
 ------------------------- | ------------------------- | ----------